 Cost is likely to dictate your options.
 Digital publishing is going to be the least expensive, and most times it is free.
 You can go with print on demand, which is when a book is printed after it’s sold.
 Ordering single books is more costly per item when you go this way but you’re not going to end up with storing a lot of stock.

 A writer has a certain amount of time to make the sale.
-It makes sense for a publisher or distributor to pull non-selling books from the shelf.
-The author of the books coming down from the shelves wants to rescue them.
-There’s generally a cost involved to get all of your books in your possession.
+It makes sense for a publisher or distributor to pull non-selling books from their shelves.
+The author usually wants to rescue the unsold books.
+There’s generally a cost involved to get your books back.

 Considerations to look at: